backend-development/backend-development-textbook/source/rails_gems.md

 A gem may install new generators for rails, run `rails generate` to see a list of available generators.

-A gem may install rake tasks, run `rake -T` to see a list.
+A gem may install rake tasks, run `rails -T` to see a list.

 Some Gems